 The IPRC shall:

-a) Review interdisciplinary program proposals distributed by the Graduate Studies Office;
+a) Review interdisciplinary program proposals distributed by the Graduate Programs Office;

 b) Request and review any additional information or materials from the student or the student’s interdisciplinary faculty committee members that is deemed necessary for assessing the academic rigor of the proposed program of study;